 The closure of museums and galleries due to the Covid-19 crisis has been a blow to their means of existence: to ticket sales, exhibitions, shops and cafés, and much more.

 Many are charities, or receive no public funding, or rely on the support of volunteers.
-Against the spiralling costs of keeping collections and buildings safe through closure, let alone the financial implications of reopening safely, museums are facing real danger: to the care of their collections and their workforce, and, for some, to their existence.
+Against the spiralling costs of keeping collections and buildings safe through closure, and now the financial implications of reopening safely, museums are facing real danger: to the care of their collections and their workforce, and, for some, to their continued survival.

-Our museum partners are eager to reconnect with their visitors and local communities.
-But even if they want to open their doors from 4 July in line with government guidance, safety measures such as queuing systems, improved ventilation and limits around visitor capacity come at a huge financial cost – and this alongside the financial challenge of bringing staff back from furlough.
+Museums are eager to reconnect with their visitors and local communities.
+But safety measures such as queuing systems, improved ventilation and limits around visitor capacity come at huge financial cost – and this is alongside the financial challenge of bringing staff back from furlough.

 The impact of this nationwide is likely to damage the cultural landscape of the UK for years to come.